Call 1-877-322-0281 Monday through Friday, 9:00 AM to 6:00 PM ET.

 Slows down food leaving your stomach

 Look up your co-pay and see how much Ozempic® will cost you: Find out now.
-In the U.S., eligible patients with private or commercial coverage for Ozempic® can access a savings card and pay as little as $25 for a 1-month, 2-month, or 3-month supply of Ozempic® for up to 24 months.a
+In the US, eligible patients with private or commercial coverage for Ozempic® can access a savings card and pay as little as $25 for a 1-month, 2-month, or 3-month supply of Ozempic® for up to 48 months.a

 Health care systems vary from country to country, which can result in different list prices.
 However, it’s important to note that a drug’s list price does not always reflect the actual out-of-pocket cost for a patient, which is determined based on specific insurance coverage and region.